simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 01-Feb 03 2024
+Solar Radiation Storm Forecast for Feb 02-Feb 04 2024

-              Feb 01  Feb 02  Feb 03
+              Feb 02  Feb 03  Feb 04
-S1 or greater   10%      1%      1%
+S1 or greater    5%      1%      1%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms on 01 Feb due to possible delayed response to a far-sided halo event.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 01-Feb 03 2024
+Radio Blackout Forecast for Feb 02-Feb 04 2024

-              Feb 01        Feb 02        Feb 03
+              Feb 02        Feb 03        Feb 04
 R1-R2           25%           25%           25%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts for the next three days (01-03 Feb) due to the flare potential of AR 3567 and potential new regions rotating onto the visible disk.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts for the next three days (02-04 Feb) due to the flare potential of AR 3567 and potential new regions rotating onto the visible disk.

 ```